tomvanbraeckel/yamcs.github.com/index.md

 sidebar: no
 ---

 In mission control centers, a major part of the ground segment is the front-end and back-end software which is used to assist payload and system operators in their daily tasks.
-Yamcs (which can be understood as either 'Yet another mission control system' or as a sweet potato) is a software package that positions itself as a lightweight alternative to traditional heavyweight Mission Control Systems.
+Yamcs (short for *Yet another mission control system*) is a software package that positions itself as a lightweight alternative to traditional heavyweight Mission Control Systems.

 Yamcs is a cost-efficient suite of tools for spacecraft, payload and ground segment operations preparation, execution and spacecraft AIT.